joepenn550/nemesispy_scatter/README.md

 Installation:

-To install, clone and then type:
+To install, clone the repository and then type:

 pip install .